mlr0p/CTF/TAMUctf - 2018/Crypto/ReadyXORnot/README.md

 Solutions
 ------------------
-The flag is encrpted with xor, so a simple script that base64 decodes the flag and xor with the key should do the trick.
+The flag is encrpted with xor, so a simple script that base64 decodes the encrypted flag and xor with the key should do the trick.

 ```python
 import base64